First Friday with the Arts

 Are you an art lover?
 Enjoy viewing the newest art exhibits?

 First Friday is Cape Girardeau’s premier art opening.
-With ten different venues to choose from you can meet the local artists, ask questions about their work, and experience the arts!
+With many different venues to visit you can meet the local artists, ask questions about their work, and experience the arts!

 Enjoy wine tasting, soft drinks and refreshments, too!